 The Half-subtractor circuit

-Let’s begin.
-For the half- subtractor, suppose I have to first subtract two numbers, say A and B, minuend and subtrahend respectively.
+For the half- subtractor, suppose we have to subtract two numbers, say A and B, minuend and subtrahend respectively.
 So these will be the inputs to the half – subtractor circuit and the output generated will be a difference bit Diff and a borrow bit Borrow.
 Since we have two input variables, the maximum number of possible inputs can be calculated by using 2^n, where n is the number of inputs.

 So we have 2^2 = 4 combinations for A and B i. e.
 00 01 10 11.